Is it Packed: Disney World in May

 Now, with the second week in mind as a wonderful week to vacation at the Walt Disney World Resort, don’t allow yourself to forget about Mother’s Day.
 This annual event is always celebrated on the second Sunday of the month of May, so you can count on the nice, leisurely pace you enjoyed earlier in the week to turn into a rapid walk as Saturday and Sunday approach.

 On Mother’s Day, the parks will be crammed full of guests.
 Most everyone will be looking for unique ways to spend their day with Mom, so the ride lines will be extra long.
 The table service restaurants will be full, and unless you made your reservation months in advance, there will be no fine dining for you or your party members on that day.

-Of course, you can always meander around Epcot with Mom on Mother’s Day just so everyone can look at the pretty flowers together, but keep in mind that the crowd will be thick and other people may be in a hurry to get to their FastPass+ ride selections or their scheduled meal times.
+Of course, you can always meander around Epcot with Mom on Mother’s Day just so everyone can look at the pretty flowers together, but keep in mind that the crowd will be thick and other people may be in a hurry to book their Genie+ selections or their scheduled meal times.

 As soon as the Mother’s Day celebration has ended, the park will return to normal.
 Average crowd sizes can be anticipated throughout the third week of the month.
 Occasionally, you may be able to find a park which has a less than average crowd size.

 This makes the third week a fine time to visit the parks.
 In the past, my family and I have spent some time in the Disney Water Parks on Mother’s Day, because the crowds are just average there, and then we go into the other theme parks when Monday rolls around and the crowds have dispersed.